 In Task 5.1 CEFRIEL will enrich and refine the models adopted for assembly-level and C-level timing and power consumption estimation.
-In particular delays and power overheads due to pipeline stalls will be analysed and the models will be updated accordingly.
+In particular, delays and power overheads due to pipeline stalls will be analysed and the models will be updated accordingly.
 Such models will be enhanced by defining a suitable theoretical background in order to account for the aforementioned dynamic effects within the previously defined static estimation techniques.
-The second part of the Task will be devoted to the implementation of a set of tools automating the static power estimation process.
+The second part of the task will be devoted to the implementation of a set of tools automating the static power estimation process.
+The change of the target architecture to ARM11 by Motorola requires an increased effort to model its pipeline behavior and to collect new figures to update the timing/power static models.
+Furthermore, simulation and analysis tools must be extended to support the new processor architecture.
+Basic instruction-level power figures will be provided by Motorola with sufficient accuracy.
+Such figures will be derived by means of RT-or gate-level simulations of cut-down models of the ARM11 core (no floating-point unit, no L1 cache).

-In Task 5.2, OFFIS will add an ANSI C/C++ language interface to ORINOCO®.
+In Task 5.2, OFFIS will add an ANSI C/C++ language interface to ORINOCO.
 The semantics of SystemC will be supported.
 Adding a new language to the tool implies two things: First, a control/data flow graph has to be extracted from the language.
 Since the hardware semantics of SystemC are based on templates (specifying bitwidths etc.), C++ templates have to be supported.
 The second part is the source code instrumentation.
 The power estimation and hence also the optimisations to be developed, are based on an execution profile of the design specification.
 The C++ has to be instrumented in order to extract switching information during program execution.
 This instrumentation has to be performed in an automatic way.
-Task 5.2 also enhances the estimation kernel of ORINOCO®.
+Task 5.2 also enhances the estimation kernel of ORINOCO.
 The following capabilities will be added: support for timing constraints, pre-computation, clock-gating, unnecessary activity at inputs of functional units during idle cycles, consideration of logic optimisations of units due to unused or constant inputs/outputs.
 Gate-level effects like unnecessary transitions and the impact of logic synthesis are very hard to predict at the higher levels.
 The available power models and methodologies have to be extended to deal with these issues.